wesley-dean/pre-commit-checker/README.md

 # pre-commit-checker

-A tool to determine if an org's repos have pre-commit configs
+This is a tool to determine if a GitHub organization's repositories have `.pre-commit-config.yaml` files or not; if they do not, it will check to see if an issue exists to create that file.